SillyScarly/Webhook-Spammer-V3/README.md

 # Webhook-Spammer-V3

 ------------------------------------------------------------------------------------
 First you need to install the required modules into cmd.
-The Required modules will be listed below.
+The required modules will be listed below.
 ------------------------------------------------------------------------------------
 -Pip install requests
 -Pip install Fore